FICTURE7/CoCSharp/README.md

 CoCSharp current networking system was designed mainly for a proxy and is not very flexible at the moment.

 ### CSV Tables
-Example to read a compressed "buildings.csv" file.
+Example to read a compressed `buildings.csv` file.
 ```c#
 // loads the .csv file
 var table = new CsvTable("buildings.csv", true);